digistump/OakRestore/README.md

  - If you get any errors check your connections or try another platform.
  - After restoring, unclaim the Oak if you previously added it to the Particle Cloud - at build.particle.io
  - Re-run the intial setup procedure with the config app
  - **To get debugging output during the update** open a serial terminal to the port at 115200 bps (Arduino Serial Monitor works for this) and then proceed with config and update.
-If the update fails, copy the serial update and paste it here for us to analyze: https://github.com/digistump/OakCore/issues/47
+If the update fails, copy the serial output and paste it here for us to analyze: https://github.com/digistump/OakCore/issues/47

 You may need to install pyserial on some platforms.